pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ## Before You Begin

-You should have access to the Early Access Customer checklist provided during onboarding.

-You should have the **Decoupled** tab enabled in your dashboard.
+You should have the **Decoupled** tab enabled in your dashboard after onboarding.
 To begin using Pantheon Decoupled, ensure you meet the following prerequisites:

 * Your site repository is in GitHub.